xplshn/a-utils/README.md

 I am looking for contributors, in fact.
 I NEED THEM.
 This is an ambicious project.
 And if you wish to contribute, please do!
 By openning a PR here to add a POSIX compliant utility that you've implemented, or bringing up to my attention bugs in our programs.

 ### Note on Building
 A-Utils utilizes build.sh for building utilities.
 This script checks for cbuild.sh in cloned repositories listed in extendC.b and executes them accordingly.
 For Go binaries, extendGo.b serves a similar purpose but doesn't require cbuild.sh.
 By default, ./build.sh builds utilities in the local ./cmd folder but can be adapted for other projects.
+To build a single-file binary, you'll need: https://github.com/xplshn/a-utils_gobusybox